 Furthermore, some states may require individuals serving as executors or administrators to post a bond.

-Duties of a Personal Representative and Estate Administrator
+Duties of an Executor and Estate Administrator

 Enumerating Responsibilities